Mariya Oktyabrskaya: Second World War

 When the eastern front of World War II opened, Mariya was evacuated to Tomsk in Siberia.
 While living in Tomsk, she learned that her husband had been killed fighting the forces of Nazi Germany near Kiev in August 1941.
 The news took two years to reach her.
 The news angered her greatly, and she became determined to fight the Germans to avenge her husband's death.
 She sold all of her possessions to donate a tank to the Red Army.
 She requested the tank, a T-34 medium tank, be named "Fighting Girlfriend" ("Боевая подруга") and that she be allowed to drive it.
 The State Defense Committee agreed to this.

 By this time, Oktyabrskaya was 38 years old.
 She enrolled in a five-month tank training program immediately after the donation.
-This was unusual: usually tank crews were rushed straight to the front line with minimal training.
 After completing her training, she was posted to the 26th Guards Tank Brigade, part of the 2nd Guards Tank Corps, in September 1943 as a driver and mechanic.
 She named her tank "Fighting Girlfriend", emblazoning these words on the turret of the T-34.
 Many of her fellow tankers saw her as a publicity stunt and a joke, but this attitude changed when Oktyabrskaya began fighting in Smolensk.